BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 $ echo ${usedvout[1]}
 1
 ```
-The only real trick here is how we saved the information to the bash shell.
+The only real trick here is how we saved the information using the bash shell.
 Rather than saving to a variable with `$(command)`, we instead saved to an array with `($(command))`.
 We were then able to access the individual bash array elements with a `${variable[n]}` construction.
 We could instead access the whole array with `${variable[@]}`.
 (Yeah, no one ever said bash was pretty.)

 > **WARNING:** Always remember that a UTXO is a transaction _plus_ a vout.
 We missed the vout the first time we wrote this JQ example, and it stopped working when we ended up with a situation where we'd been sent two `vouts` from the same transaction.

 ### Retrieve the Related Object(s)

-We can now use this information to reference UTXOs in `listunspent`.
-To find the information on the UTXOs being used by the raw transaction, we need to look through the entire JSON array (`[]`).
-We can then choose (`select`) individual JSON objects that include (`contains`) our txids.
-Then  select (`select`) the transactions among those that _also_ contains (`contain`) the correct vout.
+You can now use your saved `txid` and `vout` information to reference UTXOs in `listunspent`.
+To find the information on the UTXOs being used by the raw transaction, you need to look through the entire JSON array (`[]`) of unspent transactions.
+You can then choose (`select`) individual JSON objects that include (`contains`) the txids.
+You _then_ select (`select`) the transactions among those that _also_ contains (`contain`) the correct vout.

-The use of another level of pipe is the standard methodology of JQ: we grab a set of data, then we whittle it down to all the relevant transactions, then we whittle it down to the vouts we actually used from those transactions.
+The use of another level of pipe is the standard methodology of JQ: you grab a set of data, then you whittle it down to all the relevant transactions, then you whittle it down to the vouts that were actually used from those transactions.
 However, the `select` and `contains` arguments are something new.
-They show off some of the complexity of JSON, but for now just know that this particular invocation will work.
+They show off some of the complexity of JSON that goes beyond the scope of this tutorial; for now just know that this particular invocation will work to grab matching objects.

 To start simply, this picks out the two UTXOs one at a time:
 ```